 The telescopic handle is well built with metal that moves to 3 positions to adjust for people of various heights (being someone who is kinda small, I am thankful for this :>).

 This kind of handle is often forgotten by most manufacturers but is really handy.
-If you accidently put your case in head first, it is hard to get out.
-With such a "bottom handle" it really saves the day.
+If you accidentally put your case in head first, it is hard to get out.
+With such a “bottom handle” it really saves the day.

 I am always a bit stressed that my luggage is going to get stolen or broken into.
 So, I always use a lock on the main zippers.